Your Ultimate Guide to the 2019 Festa Italiana in Honolulu

 What to Eat and Drink

-Grab a drink (or two) at the beer and wine garden, located on Pohukaina Street.
+Grab a drink (or two) at the beer and wine garden.

-Festa Italiana is partnering with Velocity Honolulu to display a selection of ultra-sleek Italian cars on the streets of Kaka‘ako.
-(We checked, and you will be able to sit in the cars.
-You’re welcome.)
+Velocity Honolulu will also display a selection of ultra-sleek Italian cars on the streets of Kaka‘ako.

 Wear comfortable shoes so you can scope out all of the food and drink booths.

-Bring your own lawn chairs and picnic mats to sprawl out on at Mother Waldron Park (there will also be chairs and 25 tables dispersed throughout the streets and at the park).
+Bring your own lawn chairs and picnic mats to sprawl out on at Mother Waldron Park (there will be chairs and tables dispersed throughout the streets and at the park).

 Bring an umbrella or poncho just in case it rains.